renspringlea/ryba.ren/index.markdown

 ## Recent books I've read
 *Full list [here](books.html)*
+* My Wars Are Laid Away in Books: The Life of Emily Dickinson (Alfred Habegger)
 * The Philosophy of Football (Steffen Borge)
 * The Grasshopper: Games, Life and Utopia (Bernard Suits)
 * Bodies of Inscription: A Cultural History of the Modern Tattoo Community (Margo DeMello and Gayle S. Rubin)